anagumo/snow_trails/README.md

 😮‍💨 Problems everywhere

 When I was programming the Logout functionality, I figured out that the app's flow **had a problem**: When the user closed their session and tried to login/logout again, the **menu was broken**.
-The main problem as _@tecosabri_ said, was that there was no more code to execute since the last option selected by the user in Login menu was `.Quit`, so the app's flow was terminated every time we open for a second time that controller.
+The main problem as [@tecosabri](https://github.com/tecosabri) said, was that there was no more code to execute since the last option selected by the user in Login menu was `.Quit`, so the app's flow was terminated every time we open for a second time that controller.

 The first thing I realized was I needed to reset the data of `LoginController` before evaluating again.
-I applied this solution for `RegularUserController` too, and it worked.
+I applied this solution:  [7e8e576](https://github.com/anagumo/snow_trails/commit/7e8e5765e2f052c47239cb5469f57562f379acad) and [c79dc70](https://github.com/anagumo/snow_trails/commit/c79dc708c8cbed3ef1b2acc6ff014309ffabd3a6) for `RegularUserController` too, and it worked.
 Also, I attached the validation to the user sesion insted to the selected option to have better control over the app's flow.

 | Issue | Fix |
 |--------|------|